peterewills/my_configs/README.md

 I've included my QMK keyboard firmware JSON in here, as well.
 You can go to the [QMK configurator](https://config.qmk.fm/#) and load it to play around.

-### pyenv

-Install pyenv, and make sure that 3.7.8 is your default, but that **you have some 3.6.X version available**.
-I think it's sidecar that needs it.

-### jars

-You should have both `presto-jdbc-0.219.jar` and `sf-presto-cli-318-executable.jar` in your `~/jars` directory.
-Ask in #algo-help if you need new versions of these.

 ### Other Stuff